 The World Privacy Forum is a non-profit public interest research and consumer education group that focuses on the research and analysis of privacy-related issues.
-Founded in 2003, the Forum publishes significant privacy research and policy studies on health privacy, privacy self-regulation, financial privacy and identity issues, biometrics, and data broker privacy practices among other issues. www.worldprivacyforum.org.
+Founded in 2003, the Forum publishes significant privacy research and policy studies on health privacy, privacy self-regulation, financial privacy and identity issues, biometrics, and data broker privacy practices among other issues.
+The Patient's Guide to HIPAA is a long-standing resource maintained at WPF.
+WPF members have testified before Congress regarding privacy issues, including health privacy, and have regularly contributed privacy expertise to agency-level workshops at the Federal Trade Commission, the FDA, and HHS.
+For more, see www.worldprivacyforum.org.